GenAI Platform Strategy

 Both channels create different forms of vendor dependency, and a clear-eyed assessment of lock-in risk is essential for long-term strategic flexibility.

 A unique risk in 2026 is the evolving relationship between OpenAI and Microsoft.
-Microsoft is simultaneously OpenAI's largest investor, cloud provider, and commercial channel partner — but also a potential competitor through its own Copilot products.
-Changes in this relationship could affect model availability on Azure, pricing dynamics between channels, or even the long-term viability of the Azure OpenAI channel as currently structured.
+Microsoft is simultaneously OpenAI's largest investor, cloud provider, and channel partner — but also a potential competitor through its own Copilot products.
+Changes in this relationship could affect model availability on Azure, pricing dynamics, or even the long-term viability of the Azure OpenAI channel.
 Enterprises should monitor this relationship and maintain diversification across both channels and alternative providers.

 This section provides a structured decision matrix that enterprises can apply to each GenAI workload to determine the optimal channel.